Agustincou/Agustincou/README.md

 I worked as a backend developer in large companies in Argentina and since 2023 I have started my own project [Gestologic](http://gestologic.com.ar) to help make life easier for entrepreneurs.

 * 🌍  I'm based in Argentina
+* ❤️  I love Backend with Golang
-* 🧠  I'm trying Frontend
+* 🧠  I'm trying Frontend (with Golang too)

 ### Skills